-Life expectancy among males had a larger increase in 1995-2005 than in 2005-2015 across all states (panel A), but some states experienced reductions in life expectancy in 2005-2015 particularly in the North (e.g., Chihuahua, Nuevo León and Sinaloa).
-Lifespan inequality (panel B) was reduced in most states over the two decades, 1995-2015, except for states in the North.
-For example, every state between 1995 and 2005 had major reductions in lifespan inequality of at least 0.4 years, particularly those in the South (e.g., Chiapas, Oaxaca and Puebla), but between 2005 and 2015, all states in the north had negligible reductions in lifespan variation with five states having a large increase (Chihuahua, Nuevo León and Tamaulipas --all bordering with Texas in the US, Sinaloa and Durango).
+Life expectancy among males had a larger increase in 1995-2005 than in 2005-2015 across all states (panel A) except for Yucatán, some states even experienced reductions in life expectancy in 2005-2015 particularly in the North (e.g., Chihuahua, Nuevo León and Sinaloa).
+Lifespan inequality (panel B) was reduced in most states over the two decades, 1995-2015, except for states in the North and Nayarit.
+For example, almost every state between 1995 and 2005 had major reductions in lifespan inequality of at least 0.4 years, but between 2005 and 2015, all states in the north had negligible reductions in lifespan variation with five states having a large increase (Chihuahua, Nuevo León and Tamaulipas --all bordering with Texas in the US, Sinaloa and Durango).

-[Figure 3]
+[Figure 1]

-We further assess the cause-of-death contributions by state to changes in lifespan inequality (Figure 4).
-We focus on the main causes of death, for contributions from all cause-of-death categories and females’ results see Supplementary Material figures S4-S7.
+Figure 2 assess the contribution of homicides to changes in lifespan inequality between 1995 and 2005 and between 2005 and 2015 by state.
+For contributions from all cause-of-death categories and females’ results see Supplementary Material figures S4-S5.

-Except for one state in the North (Baja California Sur) and one in the central part (Tlaxcala), every state decreased lifespan inequality due to improvements in medically amenable causes of death and homicides between 1995 and 2005.
+Every state decreased lifespan inequality due to reductions in homicide mortality between 1995 and 2005.
+In the same period, all but two states for males, Baja California Sur in the North and Tlaxcala in the central region decreased lifespan variation attributed to improvements in medically amenable conditions (SM figures 4 and 5).
 As we hypothesized, the states showing the larger reductions were mostly concentrated in the southern region of Mexico (e.g., Chiapas, Oaxaca, Puebla, Guerrero and Morelos).
 A decade later (2005-2015), however, there is more heterogeneity on the contribution of causes of death to lifespan inequality.
-For example conditions amenable to medical service contributed to reductions in lifespan inequality in most states, while homicides increased variation of lifespans.
+For example conditions amenable to medical service contributed to reductions in lifespan inequality in some states but small increases in nine states for males distributed across the country, while cirrhosis decreased variation of lifespans in the central and northern regions.
+Homicides increased variation of lifespans.
 Although the increase in homicides affected lifespan inequality in all states after 2005, one state in the South was affected the most (about 1 year increase for males and about two months for females in Guerrero), followed by some states in the North (increase of about 0.75 and 0.5 year in Chihuahua and Sinaloa) and in the central part of the country (e.g. Colima).
 Mortality due to diabetes shows negligible contributions to lifespan inequality in both periods.
-Results for females indicate substantial reductions in lifespan inequality from medically amenable conditions, diabetes and IHD in the period 1995-2015.
+Results for females indicate substantial reductions in lifespan inequality from medically amenable conditions and diabetes in the period 1995-2015.

-[Figure 4]
+[Figure 2]